 Nokia launched the first smartphone in 1996, 11 years before the iPhone, and had superior technology with a massive R&D budget, thousands of patents, and advanced features like GPS and 5MP cameras.
 Yet they failed.
 Why?
 Not because of technology, but because they couldn't transform from a hardware company to a software company.
 Developers abandoned them for platforms that took software seriously.
-Today's traditional carmakers are making the same mistake Nokia made—spending billions on research but focusing on the wrong things, while Tesla and Chinese EVs play by software-first rules, just as Apple and Samsung did against Nokia.
+Today's carmakers are repeating Nokia's mistake: spending billions on research but focusing on the wrong things, while Tesla and Chinese EVs play by software-first rules, just as Apple and Samsung did against Nokia.

 Automotive executives love talking about Software-Defined Vehicles (SDV), cars controlled by software rather than mechanical parts.
 On paper, that seems like the obvious next step; after all, our phones, TVs, and even doorbells are software-first.
 So why the frenzy?
 And if it’s such a clear idea, why are these cars taking so long to arrive, and why have so many attempts failed?